 {{ 待检查的数字 | divisibleby: 目标数值 }}

-For example, if we want to know whether the number10can be divided by2divisible, we can write it like this:
+For example, if we want to know a number10whether it can be2divided evenly, we can write it as:

 {{ 10 | divisibleby: 2 }}

-This code's output will beTrue.
-If we replace10with11, the result will beFalse.
+The output of this code will beTrue.
+If we were to10replace11, and the result will beFalse.

-Understooddivisiblebythe usage of the filter, let's see how it works in the AnQiCMS template.
+UnderstooddivisiblebyAfter the use of the filter, let's see how it plays a role in the AnQiCMS template.

-Scene one: Apply different styles to specific position elements in the list
+Scenario one: apply different styles to specific elements in the list

-Imagine that in a list of articles, you want to give a special background color to every third article, or insert a separator at the end of each row.This is a very common and useful technique in front-end design.
+Imagine, in an article list, you want to give a special background color to every third article, or insert a separator at the end of each line.This is a very common and useful technique in front-end design.

-In AnQiCMS,{% for %}In the loop, in addition to accessing the properties of the current loop item (such asitem.Id/item.Title), we can also useforloop.CounterCome get the current loop index (from1Start).
-Useforloop.Counterto perform integer division judgment, which can help us accurately control the display order of elements on the page.
+at AnQiCMS's{% for %}Within a loop, besides accessing the properties of the current loop item (such asitem.Id/item.Title), we can also useforloop.Counterto get the index of the current loop (starting from1).
+Useforloop.CounterPerforming division check can help us accurately control the display order of elements on the page.

-The following is an example of code that shows how to add a special feature to every third article in the listspecial-styleClass:
+Here is a code example that shows how to add a special to every third article in an article listspecial-styleClass:

 {% archiveList archives with type="list" limit="10" %}